What is the average babysitting rate in New Zealand? 2022 edition

 There are babysitters who choose to go work as a babysitter abroad!
 This can be for example as a side job while studying abroad, as an au pair, or those who simply choose to do so as an expat.
 There are also parents who need to look for babysitters abroad, for example when traveling or moving to another country.

 After comparing the average babysitting rates per country, we can see that New Zealand is more expensive than the global average.
-The global average babysitting rate is $13.70.
-In Europe, the lowest rate, around $10.21 per hour, however the going rate for babysitting in New Zealand is comparable to that in Ireland, where it is $17.03/hour.
+The global average babysitting rate is $13.41.
+In Europe, the lowest rate is around $6.80 per hour, however the going rate for babysitting in New Zealand is comparable to that in Luxembourg, where it is $19.37/hour.

 Do keep in mind that these changes in average hourly wages, between babysitters in different countries, are in part due to the differences in cost of living and income between the countries.
 For example, even though babysitters in Switzerland earn the most, the average prices of products and services there are also higher than in some of the other countries listed.